 What Ethnographers Do: Data Management

 One of the greatest challenges for ethnographers is what to do with all of the data we collect.
-In addition to the physical notebooks full of scratch notes, we also have lots of digital data–from audio recordings of interviews to photographs taken during observations to the field notes we write up after an interaction with … Continue reading »
+In addition to the physical notebooks full of scratch notes, we also … Continue reading

 Quantitative: The First Patterns of Play Data Visualization

 Ladies and gentlemen, the moment you’ve all been waiting for has finally arrived!
 The first data visualization of Plant Wars player interactions is finished!
-The data used in this visualization tracked Plant Wars in-game banking transactions, of which there are several varieties.
-A player can deposit money into a bank, transfer it to another player, … Continue reading »
+The data used in this visualization … Continue reading

 Ethnography and The Bleedy Edge: Agile Deliverable Production and the Death of Perfectionism